HL7/US-Core/source/pages/_includes/us-core-diagnosticreport-lab-intro.md

 * Additional codes that translate or map to the DiagnosticReport codes or category codes are allowed.
 For example:
    -  providing both a local system codes and a LOINC code that it map to
    -  providing a more specific category codes to the “LAB” category code, such as “CH” (chemistry), in an additional coding element.
-* Results that are free text or report form may be represented using the valueAttachment element in Observation or alternatively using the presentedForm element in DiagnosticReport.
+* Results that are free text or report form are represented using the 'presentedForm' element in DiagnosticReport.

 ### Examples